 The Grand Rapids Area Coalition to End Homelessness (also known as the Grand Rapids/Wyoming/Kent County Continuum of Care) uses an online database system known as Homeless Management Information Systems (HMIS).
 This database system is designed to store data on clients who are utilizing housing services provided by local community partners.
 In addition, the system tracks other valuable information to help partners make collective decisions.

-Agencies that are currently using HMIS have access to HMIS training materials and can chat with the System Administrators through the HMIS Support Center.
-By visiting the HMIS Support Center, users can learn different ways to improve data quality at their agency.
-Check out the HMIS Support Center to review all the materials offered.
+Agencies that are currently using HMIS have access to HMIS training materials, and can chat with the System Administrators at email@example.com.